 The new construction home I purchased from KB Home included solar panels from Swell Energy who offered me the option to add a Tesla Powerwall for $14,700.
 Luckily, I was able to include the cost in my mortgage!
 But was it worth it?

 During this time, I had a fear that the Powerwall would not be there when I closed on my home because I’ve been hearing stories about Tesla Powerwall orders that were delayed for months.
 Fortunately, when I did a walkthrough a few weeks before I closed on my house, it was there!
-My solar panel’s PTO was also enabled before I closed, so I didn’t have to worry about that.
+My solar panel’s PTO was also enabled before I closed, so I didn’t have to worry about it.
 Overall, I am pretty pleased with the buying process.

 Additionally, what I really enjoyed with Swell is the customer service.
 Unlike Tesla, I can email someone and they’ll respond with an actual answer within a day.
 When you call Tesla for Powerwall support, expect to wait hours on the phone.